 (1) Begin with a web search

-Begin with the web and put terms such as “NLP Master Practitioner therapist coach” into Google along with the name of your town or locality and see what comes up.
+Begin with the web using search terms along the lines NLP Master Practitioner therapist coach along with the name of your town or locality and see what comes up.

 (2) Check the quality of their NLP Training

 When seeking a suitable NLP Master Practitioner check whether they have done a full-length NLP Practitioner Training of 120 attendance-hours plus a full-length 120 attendance-hours' Master Practitioner Training.
 It is possible to do each of these trainings in much less time (and it's even possible to get such a title via an online training course).
-And it is likely that the NLP skill of your coach or therapist will reflect the thoroughness of their training.
+It is likely that the NLP skill of your coach or therapist will reflect the thoroughness of their training.

 A Certified NLP Master Practitioner trained in the full length, full syllabus methodology will have attended around 40 days of training.
-And many, but not all, will have gone through a thorough assessment procedure - both on-going and at the end of their training.
+And many, but not all, will have gone through a thorough certification assessment procedure - both on-going and at the end of their training.
 People who have certified through Pegasus NLP will have had such an assessment.
 Thousands of people will have the title "NLP Master Practitioner of NLP" but will have acquired this in as little as 8-12 days and received their certificate without an assessment of their skills.

 (3) Identify their personal preferences